Colonel Silas Adams

 In the 20th century, Casey County experienced modernization and diversification of its economy.
 The construction of roads and the expansion of infrastructure contributed to improved transportation and connectivity with neighboring areas.
 Agriculture remained a significant part of the county's economy, but new industries also emerged, including manufacturing and tourism.
 Today, Casey County continues to be a vibrant community, preserving its heritage while embracing economic and social progress.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Casey County, Kentucky.
+This timeline provides a concise overview of the key events in the history of Casey County, Kentucky.